 Unique program that reviews sex assault cases with no charges to run out of funding

-TORONTO — A unique Canadian program meant to ensure sexual-assault cases aren’t closed inappropriately by police is set to run out of federal funding at the end of the month, its national co-ordinator said.
+A unique Canadian program meant to ensure sexual assault cases aren’t closed inappropriately by police is set to run out of federal funding at the end of the month, its national coordinator said.

-The program was first set up in a few communities in 2016 but drew national attention after the Globe and Mail’s 2017 investigation into sexual-assault allegations dismissed as unfounded.
+The program was first set up in a few communities in 2016 but drew national attention after the Globe and Mail’s 2017 investigation into sexual assault allegations was dismissed as unfounded.
 It’s currently in place in more than two dozen communities across several provinces, including Ottawa, Kingston, Ont., Saint John, N.B., Regina, and Calgary.

 Committees are also in various stages of development in a handful of other communities, some of them held up by the uncertainty regarding funding, said Marriner, who previously worked as the executive director of the Ottawa Rape Crisis Centre.